BookOps-CAT/bookops-worldcat/docs/index.md

 #### Updating Holdings

-`MetadataSession` can be used to check or set/unset your library holdings on a master  in Worldcat:
+`MetadataSession` can be used to check or set/unset your library holdings on a master record in Worldcat:

 example:
 ```python